Hierarchical Experience-informed Navigation for Multi-modal Quadrupedal Rebar Grid Traversal: Multi-modal Planning

 \subsection{Mode Transition Graph Search}

 We formulate the task of finding a discrete foothold sequence as a graph search problem over the aforementioned mode transition graph.
 We employ the A* search algorithm for this mode transition graph search.
 For the search, we discretize along the \textit{transverse manifold} of each mode family to generate \say{slices} of the foliations that correspond to intervals of foothold positioning.
 Edges are then added between all slices of the source and destination mode families in which contact transitions exist in the graph.
-This discretization allows for the search to reason about both contact sequencing (what rebar objects to contact with which feet) and foothold sequencing (where to make contact).
-This search provides a candidate \textit{lead}: a sequence of mode families and coparameter values that define a foothold sequence from the start to goal.
-The relevant costs and weights are defined below.
+This discretization allows for the search to reason about both contact sequencing (which rebars to contact with which feet) and foothold sequencing (where to make contact).
+This search provides a candidate \textit{lead} --- a sequence of modes $[ \xi_0, \xi_1, \dotsc, \xi_i, \xi_{i+1}, \dotsc, \xi_M]$ where $M$ is the length of the lead --- which defines a foothold sequence from start to goal.